-Spring Security has early support for RSocket's Bearer Token Authentication Metadata Extension.
+Spring Security has support for Bearer Token Authentication Metadata Extension.
 The support comes in the form of authenticating a JWT (determining the JWT is valid) and then using the JWT to make authorization decisions.

 The RSocket receiver can decode the credentials using BearerPayloadExchangeConverter which is automatically setup using the jwt portion of the DSL.
 An example configuration can be found below: